 Last but not least, Zig Zag Hostel is one of the quieter hostels in Tirana and an ideal place to stay if you want a more tranquil setting during your stay.

 The hostel has three rooms with twenty beds, which means it’s no party hostel, but that doesn’t mean it’s not a sociable hostel!

 The common area outside is a great place to chat and meet fellow travellers and the staff are very friendly and helpful.
-They are also extremely knowledgable about Tirana and point you in the right direction in regards to the best spots in the city.
+They are also extremely knowledgeable about Tirana and point you in the right direction in regard to the best spots in the city.

 A free breakfast is offered every morning and the hostel can arrange tours for you if you’re looking to explore Tirana and its surrounding area.

 There is a lot of budget accommodation in Tirana and it can be hard to know where to stay at times.
 Hopefully, my list has eased your worries and given you some pointers on booking a hostel in Tirana.